dweigl/LIBRA_dashboard_plotly/README.md

 To view the dashboard, open a browser of your choice and navigate to the URL shown in the command prompt (in this case, http://127.0.0.1:8050).
 You will be able to see the dashboard.
 To visualize the results, just upload (or drag and drop) your CSV and click on "Upload".
 The plots can be viewed in the first and second tabs within the app.
 The variables to plot can be selected from the "Plot settings" tab.

+To exit the dashboard, close the browser tab and then close the command prompt (or terminal) that was first launched.

 Please email any feedback, comments or questions to Debajyoti.Debnath@nrel.gov.